 condition: True

-field sets the password value for your instance default username.
-Depending on the instance image, the username may vary.
-For example, if you create a virtual instance using the Ubuntu distro, your default username will be ubuntu
+• The password field sets the password value for your Virtual Machine's default username.
+Depending on the VM image, the username may vary.
+For example, if you create a Virtual Machine using the Ubuntu distro, your default username will be ubuntu

-configuration, you do not need to change the password of your default user after you access the instance
+• With the chpasswd: { expire: False } configuration, you do not need to change the password of your default user after you access the VM

-allows your instance to be accessible using a username and password
+• ssh_pwauth: True allows your Virtual Machine to be accessible using a username and password

-After the virtual instance is up and running, you can access the instance using the ssh command below:
+After the Virtual Machine is up and running, you can access the VM using the ssh command below:

 ssh your_default_username@your_instance_ip_address

-Provide your password value; you should now be able to access the virtual instance.
+Provide your password value; you should now be able to access the Virtual Machine.

-Using the User Data field, you can create a new user in the virtual instance.
-Let’s say you want to create a user name, guest, with the same password.
+With the User data field, you can create a new user in the Virtual Machine.

 #cloud-config